 What began in June, 2000 as the first weekly Classic Film Series in the El Paso Southwest, returns as a monthly film series.
 It meets regularly on designated weekends every month (either on Saturday or Sunday) beginning at 6:00 pm at Ardovino's Desert Crossing in Sunland Park.
 Come out early or stay late for cocktails and dinner.
 See map and directions.
 The film viewing is FREE of charge to the public.

 Join Jay as he hosts the series and relates how YOU can become a member of the newly formed “Sunset Film Society.”
 For more information and reservations, please contact Jay.
-An RSVP MUST be received by Monday prior to the event - SEATING IS BY RESERVATION ONLY!
+Reservations are strongly recommended!

 NOTE: All presentations will include Added Attractions to simulate the original movie-going experience.
 It might be a cartoon, short, featurette or serial chapter.